zbynekrybicka/the-revelation-of-jesus-crist/Readme.md

-# The Revelation of Jesus Crist
+# The Revelation of Jesus Christ

 This code is the last book of the Bible - The Revelation.
 Main source is [src/tests/revelation.test.ts](src/tests/revelation.test.ts).
 The code is written with maximum elegance and meaningfulnes.
 It's not functional code.